haframjolk/the-quest-game/README.md

 Based on the short film series *The Quest for Soda* by Reyn Alpha.

 Information about external assets and resources used in this project can be found on the [Wiki](https://github.com/haframjolk/the-quest-game/wiki/Assets).

+## License

+This project is licensed under the GNU General Public License v3.0.
+See repository LICENSE file for more details.